FontShop International: FontBook

 FontShop International was also publisher of the FontBook.
 The FontBook is an independent compendium of digital typefaces.
 The first edition was published in 1991 and revised and extended three times to show as many new and updated typefaces as possible.
 The last edition, the fourth edition from September 2006, contained 1,760 pages with showings of 32,000 typefaces by 90 international foundries, being the largest printed type reference book of the world.
 In addition to the type specimens, users could find information about the type designer, year of publication, style category, language versions and see-also references to similar alternate typefaces.

 In 2011, FontShop International published the first digital version of the FontBook.
 The iPad app contains 620,000 typeface specimens by 110 international type foundries.

 fStop

 FontShop International also published the image library fStop, named as a reference to the f-numbers of photography.
 At present, 22,000 royalty-free photos by 150 photographers are offered (December 2008).
 The images are distributed directly as well as via some of the FontShops and Getty Images.

 FontStruct

 FontStruct.com is a website where registered users can create, share and download modular, grid-based typefaces.
 The idea was pitched by Rob Meek of Meek Design to FontShop in 2006".
 FontStruct is a free font-building tool, as described on its website home page, "Build, Share, Download Fonts.
 It's simple and free!".
 To register, users have to give an email address or username, and a password.
 After the demise of FontShop International, the website has continued as an independent service, with support from other sponsors in the type design field.
+As of March 19, 2025, FontStruct has more than 2.58 million registered users and more than 2.64 million FontStructions.